Washington Dual Language Academy

 Consider the following as you decide if dual language is the right choice for your family:

-• As a family, will you support learning a second language through school attendance, participation in school events, and practice of both languages at home?
+- As a family, will you support learning a second language through attendance, participation in school events, and practicing both languages at home?

 What is a Two-Way Dual Language Program?